norbertkiszka/orangerigol/README.md

 Build process will take couple hours, especially if its first time.

-After that, You can run this script again, and You should see one more option (should be last one) to flash image into SD card.
+After that, You can run this script again, and You should see one more option (last one) to flash image into SD card.
 After flashing, it will resize filesystem in order to use full card capacity.

 If current SD card is mounted in Your host, it will ask for Your permission to umount it.
 If You dont use its contents, its safe to press enter here.